Understanding Multistationarity of Fully Open Reaction Networks: ML for CRNs via a new graph representation

 \section{ML for CRNs via a new graph representation}

-We opt for a graph representation of our chemical reaction networks since this seems best placed to capture the detail of the interactions involved.
+We opt for a graph embedding of our chemical reaction networks as input to ML, since this seems best placed to capture the detail of the interactions involved.
 There are a variety of ML approaches that accept graphs as input, usually called graph learning algorithms.
-Probably the best known is the \emph{graph neural network} (GNN) which consists of an iterative process to propagate node states until equilibrium, followed by a neural network is trained to produce an output for each node.
+Probably the best known is the \emph{Graph Neural Network} (GNN) which consists of an iterative process to propagate node states until equilibrium, after which a neural network is trained to produce an output for each node.
 An overview of the family of GNN methods may be found in \cite{Liu-Zhou-2020}.

 However, before applying any such tool we need to first decide precisely how to present a CRN as a graph input.
-For this purpose we introduce a new graph representation for a fully open network.
+For this purpose we introduce a new graph representation for a fully open network, designed to allow for decisions on multistationarity based on the stoichiometric coefficients and direction of the reactions.